The healthcare system in Spain is ranked among the best in the world, and this helpful guide provides everything you need to know as an expat.

 - Measles, mumps, and rubella (MMR);

 The Spanish healthcare system does not cover dental care in Spain, unless you are aged under 15 or require emergency treatment.
 You will need to pay for dental treatment unless you have private health insurance.
 Dentists in Spain will typically require payment upfront.
-Read more in our Guide to dentists in Spain.

 In an emergency you can go straight to a hospital A&E or ER (Urgencias).
 If you want to get any other type of hospital treatment, you will need a referral from a doctor.
 There are public and private hospitals in Spain.
 Only the public hospitals provide free treatment.
 Some hospitals offer both private (privado) and state healthcare services (asistencia sanitaria pública), so make sure the staff knows which service you want.

 When you go to a Spanish hospital you will need to show your social security card or proof of private insurance.
-You can find out more information and see a list of hospitals in our Guide to hospitals in Spain.
+You can find out more information and see a list of hospitals in our guide to hospitals in Spain.

 Primary healthcare in Spain is delivered through GP surgeries a (médico de cabecera) and health centers (centro de salud or centro de asistencia primaria or CAP).
 Health centers are located in every region and are staffed by multidisciplinary teams comprising of GPs, pediatricians, nurses, gynecologists, and physiotherapists.